 Any mechanisms for identifying PDU Sets defined in Release 18 such as using the RTP PDU Set Header Extension defined in TS 26.522 [20] can be applied.

 Note that this solution only applies to applications that use the specific protocols and multiplexing rules standardized in the IETF.
 These are already in widespread use.
 This solution does not address how specific information carried within end-to-end encrypted transport protocols such as DTLS or QUIC can be identified.
-If DTLS or QUIC are multiplexed within the same UDP/IP traffic flow as (S)RTP, distinct QoS handling can however be applied to them on the protocol level.
+However, if this information (i.e. per-PDU metadata that indicates sub-flow and PDU Set information) is identifiable at the UPF, the solution allows PDU Set handling and differentiated QoS on a per-sub-flow basis.
+In addition, if DTLS or QUIC are multiplexed within the same UDP/IP traffic flow as (S)RTP, distinct QoS handling can be applied to them on the protocol level.

 6.29.2.3 Detection of protocols and media streams